 Compulsory items

-• Motorway tax sticker – if you drive on the motorway you’ll need to display a colourful vignette sticker to show you’ve paid tax.
-You can buy these in advance online from the official Switzerland Travel Centre or get them from customs offices at the Swiss border
+- Motorway tax sticker – if you drive on the motorway, you’ll need a motorway vignette to show you’ve paid tax.
+Whilst you can buy physical versions of these from customs offices at the Swiss border, you can also get an E-vignette which is linked to your licence plate without the need to display a sticker on your windscreen.

 Emission rules

-Geneva is the only city in Switzerland to have a low emission zone (LEZ).
-The entire metropolitan area of Geneva is included, as well as Carogue, Cologny, Lancy and Vernier.
+Geneva is the only city in Switzerland to have a low-emission zone (LEZ).
+The entire metropolitan area of Geneva is included, as well as Carouge, Cologny, Lancy and Vernier.

 European car insurance and breakdown cover